Under 1 minute read

 You can also look at our Kinship Carers Forum to see how others in similar situations are coping.
 Or to register to start a thread yourself.

-The child I can for under a special guardianship order was not born in England.
+The child I care for under a special guardianship order was not born in England.
 Can I still get the Adoption Support Fund?

 Yes, if you meet the eligibility criteria and you are living in England.